ultragorira/ultragorira.github.io/_posts/2022-08-05-Timeseries-prediction-with-XGBoost.md

 ```

-In this case I have decided to take advantage of the tree_method gpu_hist, so that the model can run on GPU, without setting this up, XGBoost would run on CPU and be slower.
+In this case I have decided to take advantage of the tree_method gpu_hist, so that the model can run on GPU.
+Without setting this up, XGBoost would run on CPU and be slower when training.
 When testing out, higher accuracy was achieved when increasing the bin value.
 For this model I then set the early_stopping_rounds to 50.
-This basically means that the model will stop training if for 50 consecutive runs there is no improvements, this is to avoid overfitting.
-However, you will see the results later that are quite close to real data, which makes me think if the model overfit anyway.
+This basically means that the model will stop training if for 50 consecutive runs there is no improvements with the objective (squared error), this is to avoid overfitting.
+However, you will see the results later that are quite close to real data, which makes me think if the model overfit anyway...

 ### Training